Milan to Cinque Terre by Train, Driving and Day Trip

 There are some important bits to know before booking your train ticket to Cinque Terre – you need to know which village you’re going to.
-Cinque Terre is compromised of 5 villages – Monterosso, Vernazza, Corniglia, Manarola and Riomaggiore.
+Cinque Terre is compromised of 5 villages – Monterosso, Vernazza, Corniglia, Manarola, and Riomaggiore.

 Don’t stress over picking “the best Cinque Terre village to stay in”.
-You’ll be able to visit all five regardless where you choose to stay.
+You’ll be able to visit all five regardless of where you choose to stay.
 There is a local train that connects each of the five villages or a hiking path.

 Milan to Cinque Terre Train Time

-Like we mentioned above, once you know which village you’re staying in during your time in Cinque Terre, you’ll be able to book your train ticket from Milan.
+As we mentioned above, once you know which village you’re staying in during your time in Cinque Terre, you’ll be able to book your train ticket from Milan.

 - Milan -> Monterosso | Direct lines take 3 hours | Connecting lines take 3.5 hours

 - Milan -> Vernazza | No direct line | Connecting lines take 3 hours to 3 hours and 20 minutes

 - Milan -> Corniglia | No direct line | Connecting lines take 3 to 3 5 hours

 - Milan -> Manarola | No direct line | Connecting lines take around 3 hours and 20 minutes